sbryngelson/group-docs/group-syllabus/figures.md

 * You have too many tick marks
 * You include too many lines of data on your plot.

-To be quite specific: If you have two simulation results that are very close to each other, you may or may not want to show both on your figure.
+To be quite specific, if you have two simulation results that are very close to each other, you may or may not want to show both on your figure.
 You should show both if your intention _is to show_ that they are close together.
-If your message is the result, then you can just show one simulation result and mention in the caption that the results for the other case look the same.
+If your message is the result, you can just show one simulation result and mention in the caption that the results for the other case look the same.

-Essentially, you want to show the reader as close to a 'cartoon' of your work as possible.
+Essentially, you want to show the reader as close as possible to a 'cartoon' of your work.
 Showing frivolous information distracts from your message.

 ### Consistency